LearnToHomeLab/LearnToHomelabDocs/docs/homelabseries/EP0_startguide.md

 We are a team of individuals who come from all types of backgrounds, we do have heavy roots in the Department of Defense and the United States military including The United States Marine Corps, The United States Air Force, and The United States Army.
 There is one slogan we do say within our company, "In the army, they do it different."
 That is good banter because our CEO comes from The Marine Corps.

 Why did we start this company?:
-The CEO noticed that there is a major discrepancy in the quality of knowledge our cyber security professionals have compared to other countries (since our roots are rooted in the DOD space we also see this as an issue to national security) so we wanted to help increase the publically available knowledge and in turn, this hands-on knowledge should also help you, the employee at getting your next tech gig by dominating the technical questions in your interview and boosting your resume with your now much more diverse portfolio.
+The CEO noticed that there is a major discrepancy in the quality of knowledge our cyber security professionals have compared to other countries (since our roots are rooted in the DOD space we also see this as an issue to national security) so we wanted to help increase the publicly available knowledge and in turn, this hands-on knowledge should also help you, the employee at getting your next tech gig by dominating the technical questions in your interview and boosting your resume with your now much more diverse portfolio.

 ## First things first